 On Italki, there are two types of teachers:

 - Professional teachers

 To work as a professional instructor on Italki, you should meet the following requirements:

 - Having a bachelor’s degree.
-If in education you’ll be given priority.
-If no bachelor’s, you’ll need a TEFL certificate or equivalent.
+If in education, you’ll be given priority.
+If you have no bachelor’s, you’ll need a TEFL certificate or equivalent.

 - Having references and employment history

 - Submitting a short introduction video

 - Being a native speaker (or being at a C2 language ability)

 - Being at least 18 years old